Sunday, September 11, 2022

 As Ron Howard failed to show the local and international community working in the rescue by giving more screen time to the British divers, Clint Eastwood commits a similar cultural omission in “Richard Jewell.”
 The film diminishes and washes out the historical festivities of the international community in Atlanta’s Olympic Games of 1996 and the terrorist attack to showcase a mere courtroom drama.

-Hollywood’s most awkward issue always has been ignoring the vast diversity of our communities.
+Hollywood’s most awkward issue has always been ignoring the vast diversity of our communities.
 In contrast, the Norwegian film “Otoya: July 22” never loses its sense of community.
 Neither the Mexican drama “Canoa, A Shameful Memory.”
 And the unmerciful representation of the ethnic cleansing in Bosnia and Herzegovina in the Oscar nominee production “Quo Vadis, Aida?”

 “Thirteen Lives” has a couple of overwhelming flashes that melt our hearts, mostly when we finally see the divers reaching the children.
 Still, the artificial recreation of those moments entertains the masses, choosing not to show a piece of reality or to construct a historical document that can feel relevant to future generations.